AlexSaura/Final-Report-On-OTC-Pharmacy-Sales-Data-with-EDA-and-Forecasting./README.md

 ### Weekly & Monthly Trends
 - Line plots show fluctuations and seasonality in sales
-- Detected outliers using IQR method, potentially tied to seasonal demand
+- Detected outliers using IQR method, which may signal spikes tied to seasonal demand or emerging public health trends

 ### Country and Product Insights
 - Top Countries by Revenue: USA, UK, and Canada